andersroos/glo/client/README.md

 Example: file:///tmp/glo.html?localhost

-To get random test data you can also use the special host "test".
+To get random fake data you can also use the special host "fake".

-Example: file:///tmp/glo.html?test:123&test:321
+Example: file:///tmp/glo.html?fake:123&fake:321